tsipkens/bidias/README.md

 prop_pma = kernel.prop_pma % use default CPMA properties (will display in command line)
 ```

-Then, since we have a grid for the mass-mobility distribution and the data, use the `kernel.pma_dma_grid(...)` method:
+Then, since we have a grid for the mass-mobility distribution and the data, use the `kernel.gen_pma_dma_grid(...)` method:

 ```Matlab
 % Generate the kernel, use default CPMA properties.